-If you read our post, Using Labor Management and Business Intelligence to Become an Employer of Choice, you know that the backbone of any good labor-management program is a Labor Management System (LMS) with Business Intelligence (BI) functionality.
+If you read our post, Using Labor Management System and Business Intelligence to Become an Employer of Choice, you know that the backbone of any good labor-management program is a Labor Management System System (LMS) with Business Intelligence (BI) functionality.

 Having BI tools embedded in your LMS will enable you to analyze all the data you’re collecting in your warehouse and turn those insights into action.
 With BI capabilities, you’ll cut waste, reduce the cost to serve, and create an engaged and productive workforce.
 But launching a BI initiative in your warehouse can be tricky.

 In our previous post, The Four Signs You Need a Business Intelligence (BI) in Your Warehouse, we explored making a case for an LMS with embedded BI functionality.
 Once you’ve established the need and budget, it’s time to select a tool that can handle your organization’s needs.
 To do so, you need to build a solid understanding of the specific measurements that matter to your business.
 An LMS with solid BI functionality should include preconfigured dashboards that measure the metrics today’s warehouse operations are most concerned about, but these dashboards are just the beginning of what is possible.
 According to Evan Danner, CEO at TZA, “The right BI tool will connect to any system collecting operational data in your operation and allow you to create a drillable dashboard view of that data.”
 Flexibility to accommodate the views your business needs, rather than the easiest ones for you to create, is critical.

 Following the three steps will help you identify your critical KPIs and enable you to harness the power of BI functionality.